Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

 Table~\ref{tab:summary} summarizes methods that can be applied in this setting and the advantages and disadvantages of each approach.
 BKMR and additive DLM methods fail to account for either exposure timing, nonlinear associations, or interactions.
 BKMR-DLM is the first method designed to address all three features of the data.

-BKMR-DLM with the quadratic kernel was best able to estimate the exposure-response relationship in larger sample size and larger signal settings.
+BKMR-DLM with the quadratic kernel was best able to estimate the exposure-response relationship in larger sample size and larger signal settings and was the only method that consistently identified interactions among exposures.
 Even when BKMR-DLM was unable to identify critical windows, accounting for the timing using the flexible weight functions improved exposure-response function estimation.
-In lower signal settings, the BKMR applied to pregnancy averages was better able to estimate the exposure-response relationship.
+In lower signal settings, BKMR applied to pregnancy averages was better able to estimate the exposure-response relationship.

 Identifying critical windows is challenging.
 The additive DLM had the most power to identify windows.
 This came at the cost of identifying an incorrect window about as often as identifying a correct window.
-BKMR-DLM lacked power to identify windows but was still able to use this information to improve exposure-response estimation.
+BKMR-DLM had lower frequency of identifying critical windows but maintained high precision and almost never identified incorrect windows.
+Even when BKMR-DLM was unable to identify a critical window, the approach was able to use information on exposure timing to improve exposure-response estimation compared to BKMR with average pregnancy exposures.